5 things you can learn from your child that will make you a happier person

-Being a mother means that you will be the very first teacher to your child.
+Did you ever realize that being a mother means that you will be the very first teacher to your child?
 You are the one that is teaching them to walk, talk, how to eat and everything in general.
 They all have different learning mechanisms, but their first teacher always remains the same – one of the parents, mostly the mother.

-We are always quite aware of the things we are teaching our children, but what about the things we learn from them?
+We might be quite aware of the things we are teaching our children, but what about the things we learn from them?

-I know for sure that I am a changed person, now that I am mother.
-It happens almost instantly.
 When a baby is born, a mother is also born.
 The hormones change and alter your brain.
 You experience a whole new range of emotions.
 It is like we get upgraded, transformed in another version of ourselves.
-And the changing and evolving process continues.
+And that process of evolving continues.
 You keep growing as your child grows up.

 I am not really convinced that we are giving our children only good and valuable knowledge.
 But I am as positive as one can be, that they are teaching us the best lessons one can learn.